Health Education Topics Adults Should Have Learned in School

 One day we suddenly find ourselves out of school and in the real world.
 Within the first few years of adulthood, we may find that we don’t have the skills needed to handle all the things that come along with being an individual on their own.
 For instance, we may have memorized historical facts and solved complicated math equations, but we didn’t learn how to do our taxes or how to balance a checkbook.
 And if we don’t have the coping skills to manage the stress that being an adult can bring, then we may not be able to function at our very best.

-Healthy relationships and communication.
+Healthy relationships and communication

 Dating, sexuality, relationships, and communication would probably be much easier in adulthood if we were adequately taught about it in school.
 It isn’t until we have had a romantic heartbreak, lost what we thought were lasting friendships, or have a symptom we are too embarrassed to ask others about, do we realize how important young health education is.
-And, how much happier and healthier most adults would be if they received proper education in our younger years.
+And, how much happier and healthier most adults would be if they received proper education in their younger years.